Jordan Rakei: 2017–2020: Wallflower and subsequent releases

 On 6 June 2017, it was announced that Rakei had signed to Ninja Tune records and would be releasing his next album with them.
 With this announcement came the release of his new single "Sorceress".
 Later that month, he made his Glastonbury Festival live debut on the Pussy Parlure stage.

 On 22 September 2017, Wallflower was released on Ninja Tune.
 Wallflower was later shortlisted for Best Australian Album in the 2017 Australian Music Prize.

 A tour of North America in spring 2018 included a performance at SXSW Festival and a live session for Jason Bentley's radio show on KCRW.

 In 2018, Rakei released the single "Wildfire", released on 10 May 2018, and also provided the vocals on the 2018 Nightmares on Wax track "Typical".

 On 26 February 2019, Rakei released "Mind's Eye", the first single from his then unannounced third album.
 On 23 April 2019, Rakei announced this new album, titled Origin, and released a new single from it, "Say Something".
 The album was released on 14 June 2019.
 Rakei supported the record with a series on music festival dates in Summer 2019 and then began a subsequent world tour, beginning that August in Brisbane and ending in November 2019 in Brooklyn, New York.
 During the tour, he recorded a set for NPR Music's "Tiny Desk Concerts" series which was published online on 13 January 2020.

 2021–present: What We Call Life and The Loop

 In September 2021, Rakei's fourth studio album What We Call Life was released, preceded by four singles.
 Rakei said the album is his "most vulnerable and intimate album to date"; something that he attributes to listening to singer-songwriters like Laura Marling, Scott Matthews, Joni Mitchell and John Martyn while writing the record.

 In January 2024, Rakei announced that his fifth studio album, The Loop, would be released on 10 May of the same year.

+Personal life

+Rakei is married to Amy Rakei, a Psychology Researcher at Goldsmiths University of London.
+They have a son and reside in London.